 The design time editor supports two modes:

 Note that it does NOT insert <br /> (new line).
 To insert new line, use the button on the toolbar)

-Expression (source editor) - the user enters raw HTML tags and text.
+Expression (Html view) - the user enters raw HTML tags and text into the source editor.
 The value can be expression or text